Photoevaporation from Inner Protoplanetary Disks Confronted with Observations: Abstract

 \section{Abstract}

 The decades-long explorations on the dispersal of protoplanetary disks involve many debates about photoevaporation versus magnetized wind launching mechanisms.
-This letter argues that the observed winds originating from the inner disk ($R\lesssim 0.3~\au$) cannot be explained by the photoevaporative mechanism.
+This work argues that the observed winds originating from the inner disk ($R\lesssim 0.3~\au$) cannot be explained by the photoevaporative mechanism.
+Heating the gas to proper temperatures for the observed forbidden lines (especially [\ion{O}{i}] $6300~\ang$) will over-ionize it, suppressing the abundances of species responsible for the emission.
+Even if adequate emissivity is achieved by fine-tuning the physical parameters, the total cooling power will become unattainable by the radiative heating alone.
 Energy conservation requires the presumed photoevaporative winds to be heated to $\gtrsim 10^5~\K$ when launched from inner disks.
 However, due to efficient thermal accommodation with dust grains and cooling processes at high densities, X-ray irradiation at energies above $1~\keV$ cannot efficiently launch winds in the first place because of its high penetration.
 Some studies claiming X-ray wind launching have oversimplified the thermochemical couplings.
-Furthermore, heating the gas to escape velocity will over-ionize it, suppressing the species responsible for observed forbidden lines (e.g., [\ion{O}{i}] $6300~\ang$).
 Confirmed by semi-analytic integrations of thermochemical fluid structures, such high ionizations contradict the observed emission of neutral and singly-ionized atoms from the winds originating from the inner disks.

 \keywords{Hydrodynamics (1963), Stellar accretion disks (1579), Protoplanetary disks (1300), Exoplanet formation (492) }